jaigouk/integran/README.md

 # Integran

+> ⚠️ **DEVELOPMENT STATUS WARNING** ⚠️
+>
+> **This project is currently under heavy development and the terminal application is NOT READY for end users yet.**
+>
+> - 📋 Dataset generation and processing tools are functional
+> - 🚧 Terminal trainer interface is still being developed
+> - 🔧 Core application features are being implemented
+> - 📱 Mobile and desktop versions are planned for future releases
+>
+> **For Developers**: The dataset building tools (`integran-build-dataset`, `integran-direct-extract`) are working and can be used to generate question datasets from PDF sources.

-A comprehensive, terminal-based training application for the German Integration Exam (Leben in Deutschland Test).
-Features multilingual support, AI-powered explanations, and intelligent learning techniques to maximize exam success.
+A comprehensive, terminal-based training application for the German Integration Exam (Leben in Deutschland Test) *currently in development*.
+Will feature multilingual support, AI-powered explanations, and intelligent learning techniques to maximize exam success.

-*Future versions will include mobile and desktop applications.*

 ## 🎯 Purpose